nikcleju/wiwikwlh/tutorial.md

 Feel free to contact me for any questions, problems or comments regarding this material or anything else discussed in class.

+The template of this webpage is by [Stephen Diehl](http://dev.stephendiehl.com/hask/).

 Introduction